geopython/pywps/doc/source/configuration/index.rst

     file :file:`default.cfg` in directory :file:`pywps`, located in PyWPS install location.
 This is the default configuration file.

-    ..note:: Never rewrite or remove this file.
+    .. note:: Never rewrite or remove this file.
 Use it onlyas template for your custom configuration files.

 Local PyWPS configuration file